AdarshK1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are the five German traffic signs that I found on the web:

-Note that before these images were inferenced on, the appropriate resizing and preprocessing steps were done.
+Note that before these images were inferred on, the appropriate resizing and preprocessing steps were done.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]